 |Obsidian: Volcanic Glass

 Obsidian is mineral-like, but is not a true mineral because it is not crystalline and does not have a well-defined chemical composition.
 Usually obsidian is at least 70% silicon dioxide.
 Pure obsidian is usually dark in color, though the color varies depending on the presence of impurities.
-Iron and magnesium give the obsidian a dark green to brown to black color.
+Iron and magnesium give the obsidian a dark-green, brown or black color.

-In some stones, the inclusion of small, white, radially clustered crystals of cristobalite in the black glass produce a blotchy or snowflake pattern, and this is known in the gem trade as snowflake obsidian.
+In some stones, small white inclusions of radially clustered cristobalite crystals in the black glass produce a blotchy or snowflake pattern, and this is known in the gem trade as snowflake obsidian.
 Obsidian may contain patterns of gas bubbles remaining from the lava flow, aligned along layers created as the molten rock was flowing before being cooled.
 These bubbles can produce interesting effects such as a golden or rainbow sheen.

 Since obsidian is composed mainly of silicon dioxide, it has similarities to quartz.
-But since obsidian is not crystalline, it is not as hard as quartz, with a hardness of 5 to 5.5 on the Mohs scale.
-It also has a lower density (2.35 to 2.60) and refractive index (1.45 to 1.55).
+However, since obsidian is not crystalline, it is not as hard as quartz.
+Obsidian has a hardness of 5 to 5.5 on the Mohs scale.
+It also has a lower density (2.35 to 2.60) and refractive index than quartz (1.45 to 1.55).
 Unlike quartz, obsidian is singly refractive.

-Obsidian is found in many locations that have seen volcanic activity, including Italy, Mexico, Scotland, Arizona, and the USA (Colorado, Texas, Utah, Idaho, Washington and California).
+Obsidian is found in many locations that have seen volcanic activity, including Ecuador, Japan, Italy, Iceland, Indonesia, Mexico and the USA.

 - First Published: October-13-2009